 Dean Mason, who runs the website, FixYourSexlessMarriage.com, agrees, “Each person defines what his or her sex threshold is.”

 But even if there’s no perfect definition for a “sexless” marriage, everyone seems to agree that they’re common.
 Newsweek estimates that about 15 to 20 percent of couples are in one, and sexless marriage is the topic of myriad new books—like Yager-Berkowitz’s—and plenty of articles and columns.
-Back in 2003, Newsweek‘s cover blared, “We’re Not In the Mood,” and the story hasn’t gone away.
-This June, The New York Times reported that about 15 percent of married couples had not done the deed in the past six months to a year.
+Back in 2003, Newsweek‘s cover blared, “We’re Not In the Mood,” and the story didn’t go away.
+In 2009, The New York Times reported that about 15 percent of married couples had not done the deed in the past six months to a year.

 It’s not a given that a couple’s bedroom activity will fizzle over time—we all know a randy couple who’ve been married for decades—but any number of factors could start the tailspin.
 Psychotherapist Tina Tessina, PhD, author of Money, Sex and Kids: Stop Fighting About the Three Things That Can Ruin Your Marriage, lists these as the most common causes of sexless marriages: one partner had their feelings hurt or got turned down too many times, one got too busy or neglectful, or one or both partners has a communication problem of some sort.